← All workflows

 Why teams use it

-Produce court-ready interest statements that survive judicial scrutiny for relevance and non-redundancy
+Produce court-ready interest statements that establish institutional credibility and survive clerk-level scrutiny

 Questions

 Yes.
-While CaseMark defaults to federal FRAP 29 and Supreme Court Rule 37 frameworks, you can specify your state's governing rules and the AI will adjust the disclosure requirements and formatting to match your jurisdiction.
+While CaseMark defaults to FRAP 29 and Supreme Court Rule 37 frameworks, you can specify your state's governing rules and the AI will tailor the disclosure requirements and formatting to match your jurisdiction's standards.

 What if I don't have all the disclosure information yet?

-How long does it take to generate an interest statement?
+How long does it take to generate the interest statement?

-CaseMark typically produces a complete, court-ready Interest of Amicus Curiae section in about 10 minutes, compared to the hours it traditionally takes to research, draft, and verify compliance manually.
+CaseMark typically generates a complete, court-ready Interest of Amicus Curiae section in about 10 minutes.
+You can then review, customize, and export the final product — saving hours of manual drafting and research.

 Related